LEC: Linear Expectation Constraints for Selection-Conditioned Risk Control in Selective Prediction and Routing Systems: Introduction

-To achieve tighter FDR control, we introduce \textbf{LEC}, which reframes selective prediction not as an uncertainty-ranking problem, but as a decision problem governed by a statistical constraint.
-The central idea is to express FDR control as a constraint on the expectation of a linear functional involving two binary indicators: one capturing whether a prediction is selected and the other indicating whether it is incorrect.
-This formulation enables us to derive a finite-sample sufficient condition using calibration uncertainties and error labels that, if satisfied, guarantees FDR control for unseen test data.
-Since this condition depends only on the empirical quantities from the calibration set, it yields a calibrated threshold that maximizes coverage subject to the FDR constraint.
+Although uncertainty scores cannot perfectly separate correct from incorrect predictions, selective prediction allows us to enforce a prespecified risk level (e.g., $\alpha$): a prediction is accepted if and only if its associated uncertainty score falls below a calibrated threshold, ensuring that the selection-conditioned error rate does not exceed $\alpha$.
+To achieve this in a principled way, we introduce \texttt{LEC}, which reframes selective prediction not as an uncertainty-ranking problem, but as a decision problem governed by a statistical constraint.
+The central idea is to express selection-conditioned error control as a constraint on the expectation of a linear functional involving two binary indicators: one capturing whether a prediction is selected and the other indicating whether it is incorrect.
+This formulation enables us to establish a finite-sample sufficient condition utilizing calibration uncertainty scores and error labels that, if satisfied, guarantees selection-conditioned error control for unseen test samples.
+Since this condition depends only on the empirical quantities from the calibration set, it yields a calibrated threshold that maximizes retention subject to the prescribed risk constraint.

-We further extend LEC to two-model routing systems.
-For each input, if the current model’s uncertainty falls below its calibrated threshold, its prediction is accepted; otherwise, the query is routed to the next model.
-If both models produce uncertainty above their thresholds, the system abstains.
-To maintain statistical reliability in this routing setting, we impose the same linear expectation constraint on the system-level selection and error indicators, enabling the joint calibration of model-specific thresholds under a unified FDR guarantee.
-Figure~\ref{fig:overview} illustrates examples of single-model selective prediction and two-model routing, where uncertainty scores serve as decision signals and calibrated thresholds function as acceptance gates.
-Beyond the two-model setting, we outline how LEC extends to general multi-model routing systems, offering a principled mechanism for unified FDR control across routing policies of arbitrary depth; exploring this broader setting empirically is left for future work.
+We further extend \texttt{LEC} to a two-model routing framework.
+For each input, the system accepts the current model’s prediction if its uncertainty falls below a calibrated threshold; otherwise, the input is routed to the subsequent model.
+If neither model satisfies its acceptance criterion, the system abstains.
+To preserve the statistical guarantee, we impose a linear expectation constraint on the system-level selection and error indicators, which enables joint calibration of model-specific thresholds with unified system-level selection-conditioned error control.
+Figure~\ref{fig: overview} illustrates examples of selective prediction in single-model prediction and two-model routing systems, where uncertainty serves as the decision signal for \emph{accepting}, \emph{routing}, or \emph{abstaining}.